“Stop lying to staff and students”: Students and staff rally against job and course cuts

 “They’re saying, ‘shame on you if you want to study humanities, shame on you if you want to study commerce or psychology, you’re going to have to pay 113% extra, you’re going to carry 93% of the financial burden of your course’.
 They’re saying only the wealthiest students will get to choose what they want to study because everyone else just needs to get employable and stop being poor.”’

-The UMSU Education Academic Officers say that this rally is a part of a broader national week of action to defend their education.
+The UMSU Education Public Officers say that this rally is a part of a broader national week of action to defend their education.

 “We can’t protect our education without the support of students – by supporting the campaign and coming to the rally, it shows UniMelb they can’t get away with cutting jobs and subjects,” said Krasovec.